JimOgren/python-tooling/README.md

 - `make test` will run *pytest* and all tests defined in `src/tests/`

 Linting is not applied to notebooks since it is a bit too strict and not always suitable considering how notebooks are used.
 But the option exists and you can use `nbqa pylint --rcfile=setup.cfg notebooks/` to run linter on notebooks as well.

+## Docker image
+The `Dockerfile` contains a template for making a docker image containing the python dependencies, including local package in `src`.
+To build the docker image use: `docker build -t <tag_name>.`.
+This image can be included in an image for an app using `FROM <tag_name>` in the dockerfile for the app.